maurice/yay-machine/docs/reference/state.md

 # State

-State is the primary concept of state-machines and represents all the possible states in which a machine can exist.
+State represents all the possible states in which a machine can exist.

 > 💡 Remember: machines can model business-logic, workflows, game or UI components, app state, ... lots of things.
 > So when we say *"all the possible states in which a machine can exist"* we mean "all the possible states in which **the thing you are modelling** can exist".

-## States a are finite
+## States are finite

 This means that we know all the states when the machine is defined.